 Miriam Martin (former staffer whose great blogs remain)

-I stumbled upon the HIV/AIDS service field by accident in January, 2006.
-I was a handful of credits away from completing a Bachelor of Arts degree in Linguistics and Russian literature.
+I stumbled upon the HIV service field by accident in January 2006.
+I was a handful of credits away from completing a Bachelor of Arts in Linguistics and Russian Literature.
 After seven years of post-secondary, including a short foray into fine arts at Emily Carr Institute, I started to wonder how on earth I would make a living once I got out of school!
 Fortunately, in addition to a whole lot of customer service, I had a pretty extensive volunteer and activism resume, which got me my first job in this field.
 I joined Positive Women’s Network in 2006 and was Resource Coordinator from 2007 to 2011.
 I loved my role as “information hub” for PWN members and staff, service providers, and the broader public who are seeking information about HIV, treatment and prevention.